dhoyle/splicedocs-jekyll/pages/BestPractices/SparkAdapter/SparkAdapterUsing.md

 {: .Example }

-And here's a similar example from a Zeppelin notebook:
+And here's a similar example from a Jupyter notebook:

 ```
 %spark